 From the looks of the BMW i8, you might well expect a massive V12 engine to be sitting behind the cockpit.
-This, though, is a supercar with a clean conscience - so instead you have a 3-cylinder turbocharged engine from a Mini Cooper to drive the rear wheels and a pair of electric motors to drive the fronts.
+This, though, is a supercar with a clean conscience - so instead you have a three-cylinder turbocharged engine from a MINI to drive the rear wheels and a pair of electric motors to drive the fronts.

 The combustion engine is tuned to an impressive 231hp, while the battery-driven motors add another 131hp.
 That means the BMW i8 offers the performance to match its looks, accelerating to 62mph in just 4.4 seconds.